 ZouZou Mansour | Travis Smith | Brianna Sig | Nick Seditious

-As a spiritual descendent of iconic women in rock such as Patti Smith and Joan Jett, ZouZou’s Philadelphia-based band also embodies elements of kindred spirits of the ’90s and beyond – like PJ Harvey and The Kills, with a sprinkling of ’60s Garage Rock and Soul.
-Their primal sonic attack spreads a message of perseverance through trials of love, loss, and letting go.
+Frontwoman ZouZou Mansouris a spiritual descendent of iconic women in rock such as Patti Smith and Joan Jett, and the band embodies elements of kindred spirits of the ’90s and beyond - like PJ Harvey and The Kills, with more than a sprinkling of ’60s Garage Rock and Soul.
+Their primal sonic attack spreads a message of perseverance through trials of love, loss and letting go.